PRElias/paulorobertoelias..com/README.md

 ## Template

 If you want to use this project as a template, feel free.
-It installs gulp by default and its recomended that will use it to generate the files.
+It installs gulp by default and its recommended that you use it to generate the files.